srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 [^2]: They may run on the same node, this is up to the kubernetes scheduler whose job it is to schedule pods on the nodes it deems most appropriate.
 [^3]: Default exposed ports can be overwritten by a user via Containerlab CR.
 [^4]: Using containerlab's [vxlan tunneling workflow](../../manual/multi-node.md#vxlan-tunneling) to create tunnels.
+[^5]: The namespace name is derived from the name of the lab in the `.clab.yml` file.